johnno1962/XprobePlugin/README.md

 This release includes a very slightly modified version of the excellent [canviz](https://code.google.com/p/canviz/) library to render "dot" files in an HTML canvas which is subject to an MIT license.
-The changes are to pass through the ID of the node to the node label tag (line 212) and to reverse the rendering of nodes and the lines linking them (line 406) in "canviz-0.1/canviz.js".
+The changes are to pass through the ID of the node to the node label tag (line 212), to reverse the rendering of nodes and the lines linking them (line 406) and to store edge paths so they can be colored (line 66 and 303) in "canviz-0.1/canviz.js".

 ### As ever: